dariusrichardson36/Travel-Itinerary-Database/README.md

 # 🧳 Travel Itinerary Management Database
 A relational travel itinerary management system built using MySQL Workbench.
 The database models travelers, trips, destinations, attractions, and reviews using a fully normalized schema with ER diagrams, relational design, and advanced SQL queries.

 This project simulates the backend database of a travel-planning platform where users can create trips, schedule visits to attractions, and leave reviews based on their travel experience.
+This project demonstrates my ability to design normalized relational databases, create ER diagrams, and implement complex SQL queries.

 ---